-\subsection{Lemma \ref{lemma:lossdecomp}: To minimize loss $p_\theta$ needs to approximate $p^*$.}
+\subsubsection{Lemma \ref{lemma:lossdecomp}: To minimize loss $p_\theta$ needs to approximate $p^*$.}

 The next lemma is a standard result connecting the excess expected loss of a sequence model $p_{\theta}$ to its KL divergence from the true sequence model $p^*$.
-Recall, the expected loss of a sequence model $p_\theta$ is denoted $\ell(p_\theta)$, defined in \eqref{eq:pop_loss}.
-To (nearly) minimize loss, $p_\theta$ the learner needs to closely approximate the true sequence model $p^*$. \begin{lemma}[Decomposing loss under $p_\theta$] Under Assumptions \ref{assump:contextualBandit} and \ref{assump:context}, for the loss $\ell$ as defined in \eqref{eq:pop_loss},
+The expected loss of a sequence model $p_\theta$ is denoted $\ell(p_\theta)$; See \eqref{eq:pop_loss}.
+To minimize loss, $p_\theta$, the learner needs to closely approximate the true sequence model $p^*$. \begin{lemma}[Decomposing loss under $p_\theta$] For the loss $\ell$ as defined in \eqref{eq:pop_loss},

 \end{lemma} \begin{proof} By the definition of the expected loss in \eqref{eq:pop_loss},